-At this time, Privoxy cannot uncompress compressed documents.
-If you want filtering to work on all documents, even those that would normally be sent compressed, you must use the prevent-compression action in conjunction with filter.
+If you use a Privoxy version without zlib support, but want filtering to work on as much documents as possible, even those that would normally be sent compressed, you must use the prevent-compression action in conjunction with filter.

-Filtering can achieve some of the same effects as the block action, i.e. it can be used to block ads and banners.
+Content filtering can achieve some of the same effects as the block action, i.e. it can be used to block ads and banners.
 But the mechanism works quite differently.
 One effective use, is to block ad banners based on their size (see below), since many of these seem to be somewhat standardized.